quiltdata/quilt/terminology.md

+# Packages defined
 A Quilt data package is a tree of serialized data wrapped in a software module.
 You can think of a package as a miniature, virtualized filesystem accessible to a variety of languages and platforms.

 Each Quilt package has a unique _handle_ of the form `USER_NAME/PACKAGE_NAME`.

 Packages are stored in a server-side registry.
 The registry controls permissions and stores package meta-data, such as the revision history.
-Each package has a web landing page for documentation, like this: [`uciml/iris`](https://quiltdata.com/package/uciml/iris).
+Each package has a web landing page for documentation, like this: [like this one](https://quiltdata.com/package/uciml/iris) for `uciml/iris`.

 # Package lifecycle